Using Donated Eggs

 Egg donor selection

-Once you decide to use donor eggs, you must be matched with a donor.
+Once you decide to use donated eggs, you must be matched with a donor.
 You can pick from a list of donors.
 You will be able to review their biographical information and make stipulations regarding height, eye and hair color, skin tone, ethnicity, and other criteria.

 Please log in to view and select egg donors.